ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

     Insert worms

-    * Insert the 3 Worm gears (part G) into the bearings in the Dual base.
+    * Insert the 3 Worm gears (part G) into the bearings in the C/C base.

 Step 6
 ------